pybash1/py_everything/docs/source/py_everything.automation.rst

 Send a mail with Python
 -----------------------

-Function name - email_bot(send_addr, password, recv_addr, body, server,
+Function name - sendMail(send_addr, password, recv_addr, body, server,
 port, sub='No Subject')

 No. of Parameters - 7